-A gross feature of the bias voltage dependence is a near-linear dependence of the occupancy on the voltage.
-The occupancy increased about 8 times by decreasing the bias voltage from 200 to 80 volts.
-The interstrip capacitance was increased by about 1.5 pF and with a typical capacitance dependence of the intrinsic noise of electronics, the occupancy would increase about 4 times.
-Thus, the most of the increase of the noise occupancy was explained by the increase of the capacitance, but not all.
+A gross feature of the bias voltage dependence is the increase in noise occupancy with decreasing bias voltage: an 8-hold increase in occupancy with voltage reduction from 200 to 80 volts.
+As shown in Figure 3, the interstrip capacitance increases about 1.5 pF.
+With a typical capacitance dependence of the intrinsic noise of electronics, we expect an increase of about 4 times.
+Thus, the increase of the noise occupancy can be attributed mostly to increased capacitance.